 Rob,

 What I’ve learned about team rules is there is no such thing as win-win.
 Team rules are a zero sum game.
 Anything that benefits one team (by allowing more players) hurts other teams (by increasing the strength of the competition).
-While the concept that stronger competition is better in the long run is true, there are parents and coaches who want to win now and believe anything that decreases the chances for their team to win is bad (and obviously unfair :smiley: ).
+While the concept that stronger competition is better in the long run is true, there are parents and coaches who want to win now and believe anything that decreases the chances for their team to win is bad (and obviously unfair ).
 For that reason, in Maryland, we stick with the USCF team rules and pass the buck.

 Mike Regan